 Sometimes, a customer service representative may encounter an angry customer who requests to speak to the manager.
 It is the customer service manager’s responsibility to diffuse escalated situations, which may often require difficult conversations with angry customers.

 CSMs can rely on their expertise to employ active listening, empathetic reasoning, and providing a genuine apology for the customer’s disapproval.

 How to be a successful customer service manager

 After discovering the key responsibilities of a customer service manager, it is important to also understand the key competencies of a successful customer service manager.
 As a cohesive and invested customer service team is key to customer success, a customer service manager must demonstrate exceptional leadership.

 Lead the customer service team by example

-When handling customer service requests, customer service managers must create an elevated customer service experience for the guest as is expected for the representatives.
+When handling customer service requests, customer service managers must create an elevated customer service experience for the guest, as is expected of the representatives.
 Doing so ensures a positive customer experience while reinforcing representatives’ respect for their leader.

 Be thoroughly familiar with the product offering and industry

-Customer service managers must have thorough knowledge about both the product offering and the changing landscape of the industry in which the product resides.
+Customer service managers must have a thorough knowledge of both the product offering and the changing landscape of the industry in which the product resides.
 They must ensure that the product offering is optimized and that the CSM is anticipating customer needs in an evolving environment.

 CSMs are a crucial piece in ensuring customer success.